Civ.2e, May 22, 2025, no. 23-12.659 and n° 23-10.900

-In these two cases, decided on the same day, individuals benefited from an over-indebtedness procedure, providing for the cancellation of their debts after a rescheduling period of 24 months.
-The question arose as to whether this cancellation of debts was conditional on the sale of the individuals’ real estate.
-The two appeal courts gave different solutions.
+In these two cases, decided on the same day, individuals benefited from an over-indebtedness procedure, under which their debts were written off after a rescheduling period of 24 months.
+The question arises as to whether this debt write-off is conditional on the sale of the individuals’ real estate.
+The two appeal courts had different solutions.

 The Cour de cassation’s solution

-In a series of well-reasoned rulings, the French Supreme Court (Cour de cassation) affirmed the subordination of debt write-off to the sale of real estate, with an exception if the real estate constitutes the debtor’s principal residence and the debtor would find it manifestly impossible to meet the cost of any rehousing.
+In a number of highly reasoned rulings, the French Supreme Court (Cour de cassation) has confirmed that debt write-offs are conditional on the sale of real estate, with an exception if the property is the debtor’s main residence and the debtor is clearly unable to meet the cost of rehousing.

 Legal foundations